-- Part time opportunities: Medium (51% of Vet Nurses work part time – Source: joboutlook.gov.au)
+- Part time opportunities: High – 51% of Vet Nurses work part time (source: labourmarketinsights.gov.au).

-- Average hours for full time workers (they average 40 per week)
+- Average hours for full time workers: 40 per week (source: labourmarketinsights.gov.au).

-- Vet Nurses salary (average) $57,000 per year (Source: joboutlook.gov.au).
+- Vet Nurses’ salary (average): $57,000 per year (source: labourmarketinsights.gov.au).
 You could earn more if you worked full time, depending on your location, experience, and qualifications.

-- As a veterinary nurse you’ll have to work outside of 9-5 hours, may have to work long shifts with weekend and late clinics and be flexible enough to attend to emergencies.
+- As a Veterinary Nurse you’ll have to work outside of 9-5 hours, may have to work long shifts, weekends, and late nights, and be flexible enough to attend to emergencies.
 It’s a career that may also take an emotional toll as often as it is rewarding.

 Veterinary Nurses are most in demand in these locations:

 Vet Nurses are needed all over Australia, but it’s a highly desirable role so competition is intense.
+Demand is highest in Queensland.
 There are opportunities to work in rural or remote settings to consider too.

 How to become a Vet Nurse in Australia